 My prerace meal for as long as I can remember was a Thai basil and ginger chicken without a base of rice so I was sleeping well the night before and bounding with energy the next morning.
-Basically I wasn’t changing anything that I didn’t usually eat for dinner (salad or veges with meat).
+Basically, I wasn’t changing anything that I didn’t usually eat for dinner (salad or veges with meat).

 How does this all relate to the average punter that isn’t training at an elite level but wants a sustainable way of keeping their weight in check?

-We are eating huge amounts of carbohydrates compared to our parents or our grandparents generation who used to have full cream milk, fat, butter and eggs.
-It seems everything has been replaced with sugar filled carbohydrates, which is showing as the cause of the epidemic of obesity, highlighting carbs (low fat/high sugar) rather than excessive fat.
+We are eating huge amounts of carbohydrates compared to our parents or our grandparent’s generation who used to have full cream milk, fat, butter and eggs.
+It seems everything has been replaced with sugar-filled carbohydrates, which is showing as the cause of the epidemic of obesity, highlighting carbs (low fat/high sugar) rather than excessive fat.

 So this news is helpful in the fact that as a sportsperson everything is multiplied by 100, we are pushing our bodies to the extremes and are after the edge.
-As someone who is interested in their health then perhaps take a leaf out of this book and adapt a few small changes to your diet, and really begin to think about the constant carbs that are entering your body to maintain the raised insulin levels it is so very used to.
+As someone who is interested in their health then perhaps takes a leaf out of this book and adapts a few small changes to your diet, and really begin to think about the constant carbohydrates that are entering your body to maintain the raised insulin levels it is so very used to.
 The main message in this all is to have a diet that is free of processed foods and should revolve around wholefoods.

 So, what do you think about it all?
 Is it just another fad or here to stay?